ayushvyasonwork/VTalks/README.md

 ## About The Project

-Converse is a WebRTC video conferencing application that demonstrates the power of a Selective Forwarding Unit (SFU) architecture.
+VTalks is a WebRTC video conferencing application that demonstrates the power of a Selective Forwarding Unit (SFU) architecture.
 Unlike peer-to-peer (mesh) architectures that can be resource-intensive, the SFU model allows for scalable and efficient group video calls by having each participant send their media stream to a central server, which then forwards it to the other participants.
 This project uses **Mediasoup** as the SFU for robust, low-latency media routing.

 ## ✨ Key Features